valory-xyz/mech/README.md

 ## Run the demo

+Follow the instructions below to run the AI Mech demo executing the tool in `./tools/openai_request.py`.
+Note that AI Mechs can be configured to work in two modes: *polling mode*, which periodically reads the chain, and *websocket mode*, which receives event updates from the chain.
+The default mode used by the demo is *polling*.

-First, you need toconfigure the worker service.
+First, you need to configure the worker service.
 You need to create a `.1env` file which contains the service configuration parameters.
 We provide a prefilled template (`.example.env`).
 You will need to provide or create an [OpenAI API key](https://platform.openai.com/account/api-keys).

 ```bash
 # Copy the prefilled template